AOTFD – About

 AOTFD brings international attention to artists whose work has been neglected due to historical circumstances and assists cultural institutions in identifying and acquiring these works for their permanent public collections.

 AOTFD materials have been acquired by Tate Modern, Musée d’Art Moderne de la Ville de Paris, Smithsonian Institute and Los Angeles County Museum of Art (LACMA).
-Tate Modern has dedicated a room to exhibiting materials from the AOTFD project Recreating the Citadel as part of its permanent collection.
+In 2017-18, Tate Modern dedicated a room to exhibiting materials from the AOTFD project Recreating the Citadel as part of its permanent collection.
+This became the first room to be dedicated to an Iranian artist (Kaveh Golestan) in Tate’s permanent collection.

 The retracing and reintegration of these materials into cultural memory and discourse counteracts the damages of censorship and systemic erasures, fills in gaps in history and art history and constitutes an act of healthy historical reconciliation.